jzhoubu/jzhoubu.github.io/index.md

 # Hello!
 🎓 I am a Ph.D. candidate at the Hong Kong University of Science and Technology (HKUST).
 I have previously interned at Microsoft Research Asia (in 2020, 2023) and Noah's Ark Lab (in 2022).
 Prior to HKUST, I received B.S. in mathematics from Sun Yat-sen University.

-💡 My primary research lie in the area of self-supervised learning and information retrieval.
-Here's a closer look at my work:
+💡 My primary research interests lie in:
-- **Self-supervised Learning (SSL) 📶**: Harnessing vast, naturally occurring real-world observations 🌍 as supervision signals for machine learning 🤖.
-Also known as **Flywheel Effect ⚙️** application design, leveraging extensive user behaviors and feedback for applications evolution.
+- **Self-supervised Learning 📶 in Machine Learning 🤖**
+- **Flywheel Effect ⚙️ in application design 📱**

+  Amplifying the effectiveness of machine learning and product evolution by leveraging extensive, naturally occurring real-world observations as self-supervision signals.
-I've utilized web hyperlinks for pre-training retrieval systems ([HLP](https://arxiv.org/abs/2203.06942)) and exploited the linguistic equivalent of multimodal data for disentangled embeddings and explainable retrieval systems ([VDR](https://openreview.net/forum?id=ZlQRiFmq7Y)).
+  Specifically, I've utilized web hyperlinks to supervise retrieval systems pre-training ([HLP](https://arxiv.org/abs/2203.06942)) and natural language tokenization to supervise disentangled representation learning for multimodal data which lead to explainable retrieval systems ([VDR](https://openreview.net/forum?id=ZlQRiFmq7Y)).

-- **Inforamtion Retrieval (IR)**:
+- **Inforamtion Retrieval (IR) System 🔎**:

   My expertise in IR spans several domains, including pre-training, dense and sparse retrieval architectures, multimodal retrieval, explainable retrieval, as well as the development of advanced indexing techniques and efficient retrieval methods.